Gin Infused Vanilla

 Glass jar with tight lid – Do not use plastic.
 The results will be vile and possibly very bad for you.

 Dark place to store jar for at least eight weeks

-- Put the vanilla bean (sliced) into the glass jar.
+Put the sliced vanilla beans into the glass jar.

-- Put the jars in a quiet, dark place.
+Put the jars in a quiet, dark place.
 Maybe with the potatoes that you forget about in the back of the cupboard.
-Maybe shake it up, why not.
+Maybe shake it up every once and awhile, why not.
 Wait eight weeks.

-Now, if you’re planning on making a huge batch, you can slice open three big vanilla beans and pop those right into a bottle of gin and you don’t have to fuss with the jar and pouring.
+If you’re planning on making a huge batch, you can slice open at least three big vanilla beans and pop those right into a bottle of gin and you don’t have to fuss with the jar and pouring.